HLA-F: Gene

 The HLA-F gene is located on the short arm of chromosome 6, telomeric to the HLA-A locus.
 HLA-F has little allelic polymorphism and is highly conserved in other primates.
-HLA-F appears to be a recombinant between two multigene families, one that comprises conserved sequences found in all class I proteins (single transmembrane span) and another distinct family of genes with a conserved 3’ UTR.
+HLA-F appears to be a recombinant between two multigene families, one that comprises conserved sequences found in all class I proteins (single transmembrane span) and another distinct family of genes with a conserved 3' UTR.
 Many of these genes are highly transcribed and differentially expressed.
+The heavy chain gene contains 8 exons.
+Exon one encodes the leader peptide, exons 2 and 3 encode the alpha1 and alpha2 domains, the putative peptide binding sites, exon 4 encodes the alpha3 domain, exon 5 and 6 encode the transmembrane region and exons 7 and 8 the cytoplasmic tail.
+However, exons 7 and 8 (the cytoplasmic tail) are not translated due to an in-frame translation termination codon in exon 6.

 Protein

 The HLA-F protein is a ~40-41 kDa molecule with conserved domains.
 Exon 7 is absent from the mRNA of HLA-F. The absence of this exon produces a modification in the cytoplasmic tail of the protein making it shorter relative to classical HLA class-I proteins.
 The cytoplasmic tail helps HLA-F exit the endoplasmic reticulum, and that function is primarily done by the amino acid valine found at the C-terminal end of the tail.